matthewn4444/onscripter-engine-android/README.md

         protected void onCreate(Bundle savedInstanceState) {
             super.onCreate(savedInstanceState);

-            boolean useHQAudio = true;
+            final boolean useHQAudio = true;
-            boolean renderOutline = true;
+            final boolean renderOutline = true;

             // Simple Constructor
             //   Looks for default.ttf inside game folder, if not found it will crash
-            // mGame = ONScripterView(this, "/sdcard/path/to/game/directory");
+            // mGame = new ONScripterView(this, "/sdcard/path/to/game/directory");

             // Constructor with Specified Font
-            // mGame = ONScripterView(this, "/sdcard/path/to/game/directory", "/path/to/font/file");
+            // mGame = new ONScripterView(this, "/sdcard/path/to/game/directory", "/path/to/font/file");

             // Constructor with Specified Font and Choice of Audio
-            // mGame = ONScripterView(this, "/sdcard/path/to/game/directory", "/path/to/font/file",
+            // mGame = new ONScripterView(this, "/sdcard/path/to/game/directory", "/path/to/font/file",
             //   useHQAudio, renderOutline);

-            // Full Constructor with Specified Save Path mGame = ONScripterView(this, "/path/to/game/directory", "/path/to/font/file",
+            // Full Constructor with Specified Save Path mGame = new ONScripterView(this, "/path/to/game/directory", "/path/to/font/file",
                 "/path/to/save/folder", useHQAudio, renderOutline);

             setContentView(mGame);

-            // [Optional] Receive Events from the game mGame.setONScripterEventListener(new ONScripterEventListener() {
+            // [Optional] Receive Events from the game mGame.setONScripterEventListener(new ONScripterView.ONScripterEventListener() {
                 @Override
                 public void autoStateChanged(boolean selected) {
                     // User has turned on auto mode